Click an icon above to rate this movie

-Do you have news, reviews or comments for 'The Favourite'?
+Do you have a review or comment for 'The Favourite'?

 Making his solo directorial debut Stephen Merchant takes his Fighting With My Family to the top of the UK box office on its debut weekend with The Aftermath also new at 6.

 Based on a true story the film was produced by Dwayne Johnson who also appears in the film and makes its debut at the top with a weekend gross of just over £2 million.

 This is a typical British feel good movie similar to The Full Monty or Four Wedding And A Funeral and should hang around for quite a while on the UK box office.

 The brick movie falls from the top after 3 weeks with a gross of £1.4 million on its fourth weekend of release.